John Milton Gregory: Early life

-John Milton Gregory was born on July 16, 1822 in Sand Lake, New York.
+John Milton Gregory was born on July 16, 1822, in Sand Lake, New York.
 He graduated from Union College in 1846.
 He then spent two years studying law, but ultimately entered the ministry and became a Baptist clergyman.

 Career

 In 1852, Gregory was appointed principal of a school in Detroit.
-Gregory was elected Superintendent of Public Instruction in Michigan in 1858, after several years spent as editor of the Michigan Journal of Education.
+Gregory was elected Michigan superintendent of public instruction in 1858, after several years spent as editor of the Michigan Journal of Education.
 After leaving office in 1864 he became the second president of Kalamazoo College from 1864 until 1867.

 Gregory served as the regent of Illinois Industrial University, now the University of Illinois at Urbana-Champaign, from the university's founding in 1867 until his resignation in 1880.
 While Gregory credited Jonathan Baldwin Turner as the central figure in the university's establishment, Gregory, during his tenure as University of Illinois's first president, helped determine the direction of the university by advocating the presence of a classically based liberal arts curriculum in addition to the industrial and agricultural curriculum desired by the Illinois Industrial League and many state residents and lawmakers of the time.